+Trophic State Index

-Category Water Quality Parameter Trophic State Index (season average) Classifciation
+Category Water Quality Parameter (season average) Classifciation

-Nutrients Total Phosphorus 68 Eutrophic
+Nutrients Total Phosphorus 66 Eutrophic

-Plant Production Chlorophyll 46 Mesotrophic
+Plant Production Chlorophyll 32 Oligotrophic

-Clarity Transparency 52 Eutrophic
+Clarity Transparency 56 Eutrophic

-The TSI for total phosphorus classified the lake as hypereutrophic, or extremely productive, based on the availability of nutrients to fuel plant growth.
+The TSI for total phosphorus classified the lake as eutrophic, or productive, based on the availability of nutrients to fuel plant growth.
 The TSI for chlorophyll was lower than the nutrient index.
 This shows that despite the availability of nutrients, the plants were not at the levels predicted by the nutrient concentrations.
 This was due, in part, to the plant management on the lake.
 Finally, the TSI for transparency was higher than the production index and classified the lake as eutrophic.
 This shows that the water clarity was worse than typical for the plant production.
 The additional decrease of clarity may have been due to dissolved solids or suspended particles.
+Clarity values were affected by the time in which the data was recorded.